Azad0815/Azad0815/README.md

-- 👋 Hi, I’m @Azad0815
+- 👋 Hi, I’m Shridayal Yadav
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...Coding
 - 🌱 I’m currently learning ...data science
-- 💞️ I’m looking to collaborate on ...Havard university
+- 💞️ I’m looking to collaborate on ...Data Science Project
-- 📫 How to reach me ...
+- 📫 How to reach me ...azad.yadav302@gmail.com

 <!---
 Azad0815/Azad0815 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.